-Lightweight, with a bright and comparatively large display.
+Lightweight with a bright and comparatively large display.
 GPS reception is very good.
-Battery saver mode is a nice option to have.
+Battery saver mode is a nice option.
 Unit can be mounted on flat or vertical surfaces.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.